By David Drew, Research and Evaluation Team, Village Aid

 In North West Cameroon there are conflicts over land and water between Mbororo Muslim cattle herders and non-Mbororo subsistence farmers.
 Crops get trampled and cows slashed.
 Government interventions have, in the past, tended to encourage legal action rather than amicable conflict settlement and have failed to address the root causes of conflict.

 With funding from the Big Lottery Fund, the Mbororo Cultural and Development Association (MBOSCUDA) and Village Aid (part of United Purpose, UP) are working together to reduce conflict through a five-year project ‘In Search of Common Ground’.
 We have adopted a four level strategy to achieve this aim.
 Firstly, MBOSCUDA has introduced conflict mediation forums called dialogue platforms to facilitate cooperation between farmers and herders.
 Secondly, a range of agricultural practices that promote the shared use of natural resources have been introduced, including alliance farming and improved pasture management.
 Thirdly, water management has been improved to ensure access to clean and safe water.
-Fourthly, we are helping build the capacity of MBOSCUDA so that it can become a center of excellence for promoting rights.
+Fourthly, we are helping build the capacity of MBOSCUDA so that it can become a centre of excellence for promoting rights.
 Over 14,000 people are directly benefiting from the project.

 Little previous research was available on farmer grazer conflicts in Cameroon.
 The project development period was a year and included three visits to Cameroon.
 About 270 people were involved in focus groups at this stage.
 The importance of developing success criteria using statistical indicators was a key part of this.